Setting Up Pricing & Discounts

 How Pricing Appears to Visitors

-• Product card -- The price appears on the product card in the Products block on your page.
-If sale pricing is active, both the original and sale prices are shown.
+- Product card -- Price on the card in the Products block.
+If sale pricing is active, both prices are shown.

-• Product detail view -- When a visitor clicks on a product card to see full details, the price is prominently displayed alongside the product description and purchase button.
+- Product detail view -- Price displayed alongside the description and purchase button.

-• Checkout -- The final price is confirmed during checkout before the buyer completes their purchase.
+- Checkout -- Final price confirmed before the buyer completes their purchase.

-All price displays automatically use the correct currency symbol, formatting, and decimal conventions for the currency you selected.
+All displays automatically use the correct currency symbol, formatting, and decimal conventions.

-Pro Tip: If you are selling in multiple currencies or to an international audience, mention the currency in your product description to avoid confusion.
-For example, "This product is priced in USD" helps set clear expectations for buyers in other regions.
+Pro Tip: If you're selling to an international audience, mention the currency in your product description (e.g., "Priced in USD") to set clear expectations.